Could Red Dawn actually be the stupidest film ever made?

 And nor should he have been.
 The film is surprisingly boring to watch despite its unintentionally hilarious premise.

 Some of you might be scornful at this point.
-“It’s all very dismissing the Soviet threat in 2013,” you might say.
+“It’s all very dismissing the Soviet threat in 2013,” you might argue.
 “We all know in reality Gorbachev and Glasnost were just around the corner to save the day.
 The Berlin Wall would actually fall just five years after the film was released.
 But it didn’t seem like that in 1984!
 The Cold War was very cold indeed.
 There seemed like there was no end in sight.
-It wasn’t quite like the book 1984 but it wasn’t far off.
+It wasn’t quite like the book ‘1984’ but it wasn’t far off.
 The threat of World War III was very real indeed.”

 Agreed!
 You’ve made a fair point.
+Well donw.
 Yet it was very much a NUCLEAR threat which the world faced during the Cold War.
 Red Dawn never adequately explains why the nuclear deterrent isn’t used.
 The parachuting from disguised commercial planes plot device is unconvincing.
 It’s easy to see why no scenes featuring the president or any top level military decision making feature at all.
 If they did, they would expose the plot as a load of hooey.

 Indeed, Red Dawn’s world view on virtually every issue totally stinks.